Wine Terms

 Refers to the study and practice of grape cultivation, including vineyard management, pruning, and harvesting.
 Viticulture can be used to improve grape quality, yield, and disease resistance, and can also contribute to sustainability and environmental stewardship.

 A red grape that is widely grown in Greece, particularly in the Macedonia region.
 Xinomavro is known for its full-bodied and tannic character, with flavours of black fruit, herbs, and spices.
 Xinomavro is often aged in oak barrels to add complexity and structure.
+Want to learn more?
+Read our Journal article: Grape Deep Dive: Xinomavro — Greece’s Answer to Nebbiolo?

 A white grape variety commonly used in the production of Cava, the Spanish sparkling wine.